Updated 24 March 2022

 If your records are stored digitally, HMRC can request access to the software system you use as well as copy of your records.

-How long the process takes will depend largely on how much information HMRC wants to look at.
-Smaller investigations usually take between three and six months, while a full-scale investigation can sometimes take up to 16 months to complete.
+How long the tax investigation process takes will depend largely on how much information HMRC wants to look at.
+Smaller tax investigations usually take between three and six months, while a full-scale investigation can sometimes take up to 16 months to complete.

 There are a number of reasons why HMRC may want to take a closer look at your finances, so you shouldn’t assume that they are accusing you of wrongdoing.
 Tax is often far from straightforward, and HMRC are not looking to punish companies that make honest mistakes.